“Far out in the uncharted backwaters of the unfashionable end of the Western Spiral arm of the Galaxy lies a small unregarded yellow sun.

 The image of the human being as a stick figure was discussed back in April.
 This childhood artifact is almost all head with very little body.
 It was said that this “stick figure impoverishment” is how many of us spend most of our self-aware time, all wrapped up in our own heads.
 Yet we have seen that the flotsam of thoughts and feelings that we are conscious of rides on a deep set of roots reaching into the whole of the nervous system.
 In reality our thinking is not the isolated, ethereal, disconnected thing it seems to be but is actually a fundamental reflection of causes and conditions.
 Thinking provides another angle on the same single reality that is the relationship of container and contained, awareness and its environment.

 With training people are able to occupy the present moment ever more completely.
-When the mind is not distracted by plans and worries on the one hand or day dreams and fantasies on the other, it can experience a relaxed focus on the present moment.
+When the mind is not distracted by plans and worries on the one hand or daydreams and fantasies on the other, it can experience a relaxed focus on the present moment.
 There are countless details of the present moment that can serve as gates into a fuller experience.
-There is a texture to the atmosphere and the shapes of things edged sharp or smooth carry an emotional tone, there is a type of color beyond color that tints the flesh of other human beings and an echo within the sounds of the world, to mention a few as I would try to wrap words around them.
+There is a texture to the atmosphere and the shapes of things defined by edges sharp or smooth and both carry an emotional tone, there is a type of color beyond color that tints the flesh of other human beings and an echo within the sounds of the world, to mention a few as I would try to wrap words around them.

 The discussions of the last few months have been providing contextual background for the topic of compassion which we will be taking up in the next cycle of posts.
 The contextual material began by examining our desire to know the future, a desire more than a few investors are experiencing rather acutely this week as the Dow Jones and the S&P are on track for their worse monthly loses in six years.
 We then took up the question of what tomorrow in our land might actually look like if we allow ourselves to be guided by the idea that techno-utopia or apocalyptic scenarios.
 A question that has grown weightier throughout the course of the summer as drought and wildfires broke records, racial violence flared and Caesar posturing among the presidential candidates reached new lows.